 Last Week: HOW TO Protect Your Dog from Swine Flu

-The effects of arthritis couldn’t stop Baxter the therapy dog from comforting hospice patients.
+Chronic pain couldn’t stop Baxter, the therapy dog with arthritis, from comforting hospice patients.

 The 19-year-old Chow-Labrador mix couldn’t walk because of the pain, so his dog mom, Melissa Joseph, towed him in a wagon from hospital bed to hospital bed.
 Joseph would heave Baxter onto a patient’s bed and then Baxter would dispense cuddles and kisses.